aws/amazon-redshift-jdbc-driver/README.md

 ## Redshift JDBC Driver

+The Amazon JDBC Driver for Redshift is a Type 4 JDBC driver that provides database connectivity through the standard JDBC application program interfaces (APIs) available in the Java Platform, Enterprise Editions.
+The Driver provides access to Redshift from any Java application, application server, or Java-enabled applet.

-Redshift JDBC Driver requires JDK8 to compile the code.
-At runtime it needs JRE8.
-This driver has many Redshift specific features such as,
+The driver has many Redshift specific features such as,

 * IAM authentication
 * IDP authentication
 * Redshift specific datatypes support
 * External schema support as part of getTables() and getColumns() JDBC API

-This driver supports JDBC 4.2 specification.
+The driver supports JDBC 4.2 specification.

 ## Build Driver
+### Prerequisites
+* JDK8
+* Maven 3.x
+* Redshift instance

+### Build Artifacts
 On Unix system run:
 ```
 build.sh